All you need to know about LMS integration

 An LMS integration with a DMS ensures seamless access to training materials.
 It allows for the easy import of documents.
 Policies, manuals, or training materials can go directly into the LMS.
 It also ensues that employees have the resources they need to complete their training effectively.

-How to Integrate my LMS?
+How to integrate my LMS?

-Check If the LMS Supports Integrations
+Check of the LMS supports integrations

 If you have a SaaS LMS, check the developers’s website.
 Most companies have a specific page for integrations.